VishnuGettam/Snowflake-DataSampling/README.md

 # Methods

-1.ROW | BERNOLI => will get subset from complete rows of table
+1.ROW | BERNOULLI => will get subset from complete rows of table

 2.SYSTEM | BLOCK => will fetch data from table files i.e micro partitions.